element-hq/policies/docs/identity-server/privacy_notice.md

 Where you read *New Vector*, *New Vector Ltd.*, *we* or *us* below, it refers to the company created in July 2017 to hire the Matrix core team and support Matrix's development: New Vector Ltd., its French subsidiary: New Vector SARL, and their agents.

-Where you read *The Matrix.org Foundation*, or *The Foundation*, it refers to the Community Interest Company incorporated on 29 October 2018 to be the neutral custodian of the Matrix protocol: The Matrix Foundation C.I.C., and their agents.

-Should you have other questions or concerns about this document, please send us an email at [support@matrix.org](mailto:support@matrix.org).

-### 1.2 Who Provides this Service?

-This service is provided by New Vector Ltd. for The Matrix.org Foundation.
-New Vector Ltd. and The Matrix.org Foundation are Joint Data Controllers for the Service.

-**This agreement does not apply to Matrix Identity Servers run by anybody else.
-Matrix is an open network like the Web and this agreement only applies to the Identity Servers (matrix.org and vector.im) provided by New Vector Ltd.**
+**The Matrix protocol is licensed by the Matrix Foundation which makes it available to third parties who set up their own Identity Server.
+This privacy notice does not apply to Matrix Identity Servers run by anyone else - Matrix is an open network like the Web and this agreement only applies to the Identity Servers (Matrix.org and Vector.im) provided by New Vector Ltd.**

-If this agreement is not acceptable, please use an Identity Server provided by someone else (or none at all).

-#### 1.2.1 Contact Details

-##### New Vector Ltd.
+New Vector Ltd. is the Data Controller for the Service.

 Email: [support@vector.im](mailto:support@vector.im)